 Model validation and assessments will be launched by treating the models as black boxes; models may be packaged either as application containers (e.g., Docker, RKT) or as a virtual appliance.
 Model assessments will be queued and scheduled as background jobs with low priority.
 Each model assessment workload will be encapsulated within a single VM (by default).
 The sizing and prioritization of the pool of VMs will be based on load to minimize interference with interactive explorations of the observational spaces.

-The ingestion process refers to reconciling data formats, performing spatiotemporal data alignments, addressing issues of scale via sketching, and indexing the data so that it is amenable for querying, visualization, and visualization.
+Model building: The ingestion process refers to reconciling data formats, performing spatiotemporal data alignments, addressing issues of scale via sketching, and indexing the data so that it is amenable for querying, visualization, and visualization.
 Notably, we can perform fusion of datasets based on spatial and chronological attributes.
 An example of such an operation is to overlay topographical information such as roads or natural boundaries on observed phenomena – disease clusters, for instance.
 We provide support for feature class datasets (including ESRI shapefile format), such as city block polygons, roads, power lines, and rivers.
 Overlays will also be used to contrast regions at different points in time.
 We have currently ingested, or are in the process of ingesting, several spatiotemporal datasets relating to urban systems.
 These datasets are in different formats (CSV, Tabbed formats, GeoTIFF, JPEG, JSON, GeoJSON, GRIB, XML, ESRI geo-databases, ESRI shapefiles) from NGOs and state/federal agencies.
 Furthermore, each of the datasets includes a large number of features and can be available at different granularities.